 NOTE: All of OmniPrint’s platens are available for purchase through your OmniPrint sales rep and directly from our online store.

 The Threadable Adult platen is the same size as the Standard Adult platen and is very helpful when printing on both sides of a garment, by isolating the front of a garment from the back – for example, to create a full back print on a t-shirt with a pocket on the front, or on a polo shirt with buttons on the front.

 If a threadable platen is not used in such cases, we’re creating the risk of getting a head strike due to the raised areas.
 Even if we do set the height appropriately for the highest spot on the garment (where it is lifted a bit by the pocket, seams, or buttons on the front), then our print will not be quite as sharp as it could be, due to the print head being a bit further away from the main body of the garment.

 Threadable platens are the solution to this type of otherwise risky situation.
 OmniPrint offers threadable platens in both the Adult and Youth sizes.

 Alternative Sizes and Shapes

 When expanding product offerings to include options for much smaller and larger sizes, or to create custom prints on select areas, we want to take advantage of some other types of platens.
 Using the proper platen size helps greatly to ensure that we’re always creating a perfectly flat print surface by avoiding the presence of seams, stitching, etc., which creates the risk of head strikes or head rubs if printing smaller garments on a platen designed for adult shirts.

-NOTE: It is important to manually set the height of your platen when setting up a print using any platen smaller than the Adult platen.
-This includes all platens listed below except for the XL Adult platen.
-Do not use the automatic height setting feature (‘Function’ + ‘Rear’) when using smaller platens.
+It is important to manually set the height of your platen when setting up a print using any platen smaller than the Adult platen.
+This includes all platens listed below except for the XL Adult platen, along with all of the dual platens.
+Do not use the automatic height setting feature (‘Function’ + ‘Rear’) when using these smaller platens.